Shire says AbbVie offer undervalues group

-LONDON (Reuters) - British drugmaker Shire (SHP.L) said it rejected a takeover proposal from U.S. group AbbVie (ABBV.N) because it undervalued the company and its growth prospects.
+LONDON, June 20 (Reuters) - British drugmaker Shire said it rejected a takeover proposal from U.S. group AbbVie because it undervalued the company and its growth prospects.

 Shire said the proposals would deny its shareholders the full benefits of its strategy and warned it also had concerns regarding the execution risks associated with the move to base its tax domicile in the UK.